 Also, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Northwest Hoboken neighborhood.
 This neighborhood is uniquely immersed with more "urban sophisticates" than 97.1% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Northwest Hoboken neighborhood.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for college students and young, single professionals.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Northwest Hoboken neighborhood have a highly unusual car ownership.
-21.4% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 95.6% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Northwest Hoboken neighborhood buck this trend.
+23.6% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 96.1% of U.S. neighborhoods.

-Did you know that the Northwest Hoboken neighborhood has more Hungarian and Swedish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Northwest Hoboken neighborhood has more Swedish and Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.1% of this neighborhood's residents have Hungarian ancestry and 6.6% have Swedish ancestry.
+In fact, 6.9% of this neighborhood's residents have Swedish ancestry and 2.1% have Ukrainian ancestry.

 The neighbors in the Northwest Hoboken neighborhood in Hoboken are wealthy, making it among the 15% highest income neighborhoods in America.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 95.9% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.